mehulagg/gitlab/doc/administration/user_settings.md

 ## Disallow users creating top-level groups

 By default, new users can create top-level groups.
-To disable this, modify the appropriate configuration file.
+To disable this, modify the appropriate configuration file, then reconfigure and restart the application.

 For Omnibus installations, add the following to `/etc/gitlab/gitlab.rb`: